Organic Certification: How to Get Organic Certification in 10 Steps

 Non-GMO certification programs, such as the Non-GMO Project, focus solely on the absence of GMOs and do not necessarily address other aspects of organic farming practices, such as pesticide use, soil health, animal welfare, and organic finished products.

-Getting a non-GMO project verified is a long and comprehensive process that involves rounds of inspections, documentation reviews, and laboratory testing protocols.
+Getting a non-GMO project verified is a long and comprehensive process that involves rounds of food safety inspections, documentation reviews, and laboratory testing protocols.
 These steps are all essential to ensure that a particular product line or product in your business is certainly non-GMO.

 Here are the general steps to get a product Non-GMO Project verified: